 "Alvarez teaches kids to beat life’s troubles with rhymes. "

 "For Alvarez and his contemporaries, hip-hop has proved to be a vital resource for connecting with marginalized youth who might otherwise have difficulties opening up in traditional counseling settings."

 ""As Alvarez's ideas for using hip-hop as a form of therapy have gained traction, the genre itself has been emerging as a refuge from the black community's deep stigmas regarding mental health.""

 Hip Hop Therapy

 In 2015, Tomás transitioned out of BRL to start the Hip Hop Therapy Global Institute (HHTGI) and focus his efforts on field-building projects that give rise to collective impact.
-He recently became an Ambassador for the Children’s Wellbeing Initiative, a joint project between Ashoka Changemakers and the Robert Wood Johnson Foundation.
-Tomás is based in Oakland, California where he lives with his wife and their dog.
+In 2016, he joined the Children’s Wellbeing Initiative, a joint project between Ashoka Changemakers and the Robert Wood Johnson Foundation.
+Tomás is based in Oakland, California where he lives with his wife and their silky terrier.